 Why people ask this

+This question works because the yes-or-no split always surprises the room — someone answers in a way nobody expected, and the conversation starts from there.
 Families tend to circle the same five anecdotes; this question pries loose the story that was about to be retired forever.
-On have.you, this question is part of a category played by people across every kind of setting — parties, road trips, dinners, late-night calls — which is why the same question reads differently in every group.
-The interesting part is rarely the answer itself; it is the follow-up, the story behind the yes, or the surprised reaction when somebody answers the opposite way.
-That is what keeps Have You Ever questions in rotation long after most party games get retired.
+On have.you, this question draws players from every kind of setting — parties, road trips, dinners, late-night calls — which is why the same question reads differently every time.
+The interesting part is rarely the answer itself; it is the follow-up, the story behind the yes, or the surprised reaction when someone answers the opposite of what everyone expected.

 Discussion starters